-There are three annual action items in the policy, compliance with which TJPA staff reports upon here:
+There are two applicable annual action items in the policy, compliance with which TJPA staff reports upon here:

 - Section V. A. 3 requires that TJPA monitor the performance of each Qualified Independent Representative (QIR) that TJPA has contracted with in accordance with CFTC regulations, and request a certification at least annually from each QIR.
-TJPA has received QIR certifications from Sperry Capital and Swap Financial Group each year. - Section V. C requires that TJPA staff entering into discussions or an International Swaps and Derivatives Association (ISDA) master agreement with a swap counterparty acknowledges, agrees and consents that the discussions will be recorded by the swap counterparty and executes an annual acknowledgement form.
-The TJPA Chief Financial Officer has signed such acknowledgements. - Section V. E requires the TJPA CFO to prepare a report summarizing derivative exposure at least annually.
-TJPA currently has one derivative instrument, an interest rate cap, that was put in place as required by the TIFIA loan agreement first entered into in 2010 between TJPA and TIFIA for principal amount of \$171M to fund Phase 1 project costs of the Transbay Program.
+TJPA has received QIR certifications from Sperry Capital and Swap Financial Group each year. - Section V. E requires the TJPA CFO to prepare a report summarizing derivative exposure at least annually.
+TJPA currently has no derivative instruments.
+An interest rate cap was put in place as required by the TIFIA loan agreement first entered into in 2010 between TJPA and TIFIA for principal amount of \$171M to fund Phase 1 project costs of the Transbay Program.
 TJPA was required by the terms of this loan agreement to hedge the one-month LIBOR interest rate associated with TJPA's interim City Financing, put in place in January 2017.
-The cap is currently outstanding with a notional principal amount of \$78 million until it terminates on January 1, 2021.

 Both the TIFIA loan and the City Financing have now been repaid in full, and as a result, this hedging requirement no longer exists.
 The City Financing was repaid in full with proceeds of the third issuance of City and County of San Francisco Community Facilities District No. 2014-1 (Transbay Transit Center) Special Tax Bonds issued in May 2020, and the TIFIA loan was repaid in full with proceeds of TJPA's Series 2020 Tax Allocation Bonds issued in June 2020.
 TJPA's derivatives advisor, Swap Financial Group, determined that the cap value, for the period following these repayments to termination of the cap on January 1, 2021, would be minimal.
-Consequently, TJPA has determined to allow the cap to expire in accordance with its terms on January 1, 2021.
-The cap provider is Goldman Sachs, which is to make payments to TJPA if 1-month LIBOR exceeds the cap's 3.00% strike price.
-Goldman Sachs has made no cap payments under this cap as one-month LIBOR has remained below 3.00% since the purchase date.
+Consequently, TJPA allowed the cap to expire in accordance with its terms on January 1, 2021.